 - Those Two Actors: Frequently co-star with Gwyneth Paltrow and Kate Winslet.

 - He dropped out of the movie From Hell.
 Additionally, he was originally considered for the role of Shinzon of Remus in Star Trek: Nemesis and the role of Will Turner in Pirates of the Caribbean: The Curse of the Black Pearl.

 - Bryan Singer originally wanted him to play Zod in Superman Returns.

 - He was originally cast as Ozymandias in Watchmen, and was attached to the role late enough in pre-production that his likeness is clearly recognizable in the character's costume sketch◊.
 His reasons for dropping out remain unknown, and he was replaced by the then-relatively unknown Matthew Goode instead, in keeping with the idea that the story should be a bigger star than the actors involved.
 For the matter, he had also expressed interest in playing Rorschach.

 - He got pretty far in the casting process to play Gilderoy Lockheart in the second Harry Potter film but the production team thought he looked too young.
-A decade and a half later, he got cast as Dumbledore in Fantastic Beasts whos The Hero of that series.
+A decade and a half later, he got cast as a younger Albus Dumbledore in Fantastic Beasts.